 Our Recommended Tour: This 2-day Colca Canyon sightseeing tour visits all of the stops mentioned above, includes a one night stay in a hotel, and one breakfast.
 It comes highly reviewed with an enthusiastic guide!

 5. 3-Day (2-Night) Colca Canyon Hiking Tour

 If you have time to go on a 3-day tour and don’t mind a bit of hiking then this tour is for you!

 This 3-day Colca Canyon tour starts very early to allow you to visit the Condor viewpoint at the most ideal time of day.
 It then heads to the start of the hike which on the first day, is all downhill before reaching your hotel for the night.

 The next day, you’ll hike mostly flat along the valley of the Colca Canyon to reach your next hotel which has a pool and beers for purchase!
 You’ll spend the night here before starting a steep incline the following day to finish the hike.

-This is the Colca Canyon we personally did, and if you want to know more about it, keep reading as we have included all of the details below!
+This is the Colca Canyon tour that we personally did, and if you want to know more about it, keep reading as we have included all of the details below!

 Our Recommended Tour: This 3-day Colca Canyon tour is what we did!
 It includes all of your meals and very nice accommodation.
 While it is a hiking tour, the hike is completed over 3 days it is done at a nice slower pace with plenty of time to enjoy views, hot springs, and a pool with drinks!